 Raphael Rosenberg is the founder and PI of this project and professor at the Department of Art History at the University of Vienna.
 His research focuses are the sculpture of the Italian Renaissance, art of the 19th and early 20th centuries, the history of art literature and art reception, and cognitive research in art history (Lab for Cognitive Research in Art History: CReA).

 Christina Bartosch is a founding member of the research project and co-author of the grant application at the Austrian Science Fund.
-Her responsibility within the project is the structural planning and realisation of the academic output.
-She studied History of Art at Paris IV-Sorbonne in Paris and at University College London (UCL) in London.
-In her PhD that she is writing as part of the research project she focuses on exhibition strategies of abstract working artists between 1908 and 1915.
+Within the project her responsibility lies in the structural planning and realisation of scientific and academic output.
+She studied History of Art at Paris IV-Sorbonne University in Paris (BA) and at University College London (UCL) in London (MA), and afterwards researched the history of Austria at the Venice Biennale (published in Sharp, Jasper (ed.), Austria and the Venice Biennale 1895-2013, Nürnberg 2013), giving her a specialisation in exhibition history.
+In her PhD, that she is writing as part of the research project, she focuses on exhibition strategies of abstract working artists between 1908 and 1915.

 Current student staff members

 Tanja Jenni is a founding member of the research project as well as co-author of the grant application at the Austrian Science Fund.
 She studies History of Art at the University of Vienna.
 Her research focuses on art criticism and the public reception of early 20th century avantgardes.

 Theresa Auer studied fine arts and cultural sciences at the University of Art and Design in Linz, Austria and is a graduate of the Diplomatic Academy of Vienna’s 53rd Diploma Programme.
 Her main focus in the research project lies on exhibitions in France and Belgium.